Try to remember that thoughts about taking your life are just thoughts...

 Take these actions when your negative feelings start to surface.
 Many people report that by postponing a decision to die, they found that their lives changed.
 They were able to get the support they needed and could move on to a better, happier place.

-One of the first things you should do if you’re having suicidal thoughts is to remove yourself from whatever is triggering your thoughts, as best as you can.
+One of the first things you should do if you’re having suicidal thoughts is to remove yourself from whatever is triggering, or activating, your thoughts as best as you can.